-8.8.
-ELECTED MEMBERS' FEES, ALLOWANCES AND BENEFITS
+8.8 ELECTED MEMBERS' FEES, ALLOWANCES AND BENEFITS

-Person Responsible: Manager Finance Date of Approval: 15 August 2006 fees and allowances within the provisions of the Local Government Act
+Person Responsible: Senior Finance Officer Date of Approval: 15 August 2006 allowances within the provisions of the Local Government Act 1995.

-Objective: To clearly outline the timing of payment to Elected Members of Members
+Objective: To clearly outline the timing of payment to Elected Members of Members fees and all entitled allowances within the provisions of the Local Government Act 1995.

-Policy: At the end of December and June, Council staff shall arrange payment to
+Policy: At the end of December and June, Council staff shall arrange payment to Councillors for adoption process including information technology and telephone allowance.